Developer-Thing/mac-os-monterey/README.md

-# Building a macOS clone with Angular and PrimeNg
+# Building a mac OS clone with Angular and PrimeNg

 Deployed application: https://monterey.world